ThomasDeStrooper/SEUS_PTGI_HRR_REFORGED/README.md

 > **Note:** This project is non-commercial.
 I do not make money from this edit.
 It is built purely out of passion.

+> **Important:** Unlike other edits like *SEUS PTGI HRR 2.1 GFME*, this project does not completely overhaul the shader or alter its signature lighting colors.
+It introduces new features and quality enhancements while strictly preserving the exact look, feel, and atmosphere of the original SEUS PTGI HRR 2.1.

 ---

 ## 📸 Comparison & Visuals

 Here is a side-by-side comparison showing the shader in action.
 The first photo displays the original shader with lower reflection quality.
-The second photo showcases the Reforged edition, which fixes reflection quality and significantly improves performance.
+The second photo showcases the Reforged edition, which fixes reflection quality and improves performance.

 ### Original SEUS PTGI HRR 2.1
 <img width="1920" height="1080" alt="test2" src="https://github.com/user-attachments/assets/ca010aef-7549-4fd9-a28b-ac57d3bfc94f" />